Yummy Vangi Bhaji Recipe – The Perfect Dish!

 FAQs

-Yes, you can make vangi bhaji with small brinjals.
+Can I make vangi bhaji with small brinjals?

 Baingan Bharta (Mashed Eggplant Curry)